chrisbroski/goal-math/essay2.md

 ### Habitat for Intelligent Behavior

-My upcoming examples will exist in a small, turn-based environment.
-Our creature will have two objectives senses: A and B. Each sense will always read one of the two boolean values: 0 or 1.
-The creature also has two possible actions: X and Y. Each of these actions also requires a single numeric parameter to indicate the magnitude of the action.
-This is the simplest environment that I have found that is complex enough to demonstrate complex behavior.
+To illustrate these ideas, I am going to be designing a creature that exists a tiny, turn-based environment.
+It is equipped with two objectives senses: A and B. Each sense will always read one of the two boolean values: 0 or 1.
+The creature also has two possible actions: X and Y that also take a numeric parameter indicating the magnitude of the action.
+This is the simplest environment that I have found that can demonstrate moderately complex behavior.

 The above description of my little universe is a little sterile, so to make the upcoming examples easier to imagine, we can relate the creature's senses and actions to familiar things in our own world.
 Let's pretend that our creature needs to eat food to obtain the energy needed to power its senses and actions.
 In this scenario, we can think of action Y as eating, and action X as movement.
 Sense A reads `1` when food is within eating distance and B is `1` when food is within movement distance.
 The environment is not tied to this meaning, but it can help to think of it in this familiar way to help understand the concepts.